Monitoring Active Queries: Using pg_stat_activity for Performance Tuning

 Understanding the pg_stat_activity View

-pg_stat_activity is a dynamic system view that provides one row for every server process (backend) connected to the database cluster.
-This includes clients running queries, background workers, and processes that are currently idle but holding open connections.
+pg_stat_activity is a dynamic system view with one row for each server process connected to the database cluster.
+That includes client backends, background workers, and sessions that are idle but still connected.

 Monitoring this view allows you to see exactly what the database is doing right now, making it invaluable for debugging sudden performance dips or diagnosing contention issues that are too transient for typical log files to capture effectively.